 Around lap 50, Petr Hlavac catapulted his car into the barriers.
 Destroying it completely and being very lucky to walk away uninjured.

 With about twenty laps to go, the Shadow team decided to put some live back into the race.
 Ogonoski closing the gap with Sabre from about 30 seconds down to below 20 second.
 For a while, it looked like we might still get a sprint to the checkered flag.

 Lady Tragedy then decided to have an eye out for David Jundt.
-In lap 61, the Swiss’ McLaren approach the damaged car of Juha Bos.
+In lap 61, the Swiss’ McLaren approached the damaged car of Juha Bos.
 The Belgian’s car going very slowly with heavy damage.
 On the run up to Moss, Jundt hit the back of the yellow McLaren.
 Spun his car and got hit by Whited head on.
 Jundt’s car lost a wheel and crawled back to the pits, from where it rejoined in eight position.

 Whited could continue and inherited third.
 Hackman and Jereb were now respectively fourth and fifth.
 Only the top three was still on the same lap.

 Ogonoski was meanwhile again reducing the gap with Sabre.
 Whether this was down to the Shadow being faster or rather Sabre just taking no risks with a large lead secured, remained somewhat of a guess.

 Whited had a big moment on lap 73, spinning off backwards in turn one and hitting the barrier.
 There was no serious damage however and the American held on to the final podium place.

 Ogonoski continued to reduce the gap with Sabre, bringing it down to around 17 seconds at some point.
 But Sabre kept his cool and brilliantly managed his race to take victory in the first race of the season.